rtmigo/getgh/README.md

 You must also have installed and working [GitHub CLI](https://github.com/cli/cli#installation) (aka `gh`).

-`getgh` will not mess with tokens, running calls through the authenticated `gh` instead.
+`hubget` will not mess with tokens, running calls through the authenticated `gh` instead.